Clustering Fosters Investment: Local Agglomeration and Household Portfolio Choice

-We study the impact of local agglomeration economies on household portfolio choice.
-Using detailed location and employment data from two U.S. household surveys, we document that when the industry in which individuals work is locally agglomerated, they are more likely to participate in the stock market and, conditional on participation, allocate more to stocks.
-Further, we show that this relationship is especially strong among skilled workers.
-We find that the local agglomeration effect is not explained by risk tolerance, worker inertia, or a preference for stocks of firms that are in the same industry as the worker.
-Instead, our findings are consistent with local agglomeration enhancing human capital and in turn, raising workers' optimal allocations to risky assets.
-More generally, our analysis underscores the role of geography in shaping human capital and household financial decisions.
+We investigate the impact of local agglomeration economies on household portfolio choice.
+Using detailed location and employment data from two U.S. household surveys, we document that when the industry in which individuals work is locally agglomerated, they are more likely to invest in risky assets.
+This pattern cannot be explained by households sorting on latent factors, local employers' stock compensation and pension policies, or investors' local biases.
+Instead, the relation between local agglomeration and portfolio decisions is consistent with industry clusters enhancing human capital and in turn, raising workers' allocations to risky assets.
+Our analysis underscores the role of geography in shaping household financial decisions.

 JEL Classification: G11, J24, R23